Skip to Content

 Kids love the car-free Church Street Marketplace in Burlington, VT

-I spent every summer of my childhood in Burlington — swimming in Lake Champlain, wandering the Church Street Marketplace hoping to spend my allowance on something sparkly (or tasty), and wandering the streets collecting cans and bottles to turn in for cash (that’s another story altogether).
+I spent every summer of my childhood in Burlington—swimming in Lake Champlain, wandering the Church Street Marketplace hoping to spend my allowance on something sparkly (or tasty), and collecting cans and bottles to turn in for cash (that’s another story altogether).

 Bike the Burlington Greenway